Bulgwang station

-Bulgwang Station is a subway station located in Eunpyeong-gu, which is a district in Seoul, South Korea.
+Bulgwang Station is a subway station located in Eunpyeong District, which is a district in Seoul, South Korea.
 This station is on the Seoul Subway Line 3 and Line 6.

 The station is located on the one-way Eungam Loop of Line 6, and therefore the trains from the Line 6 Bulgwang station only run in the direction of Dokbawi Station.

 Station layout

 Station Peripheral Information

 There are NC Department Store Bulgwang Branch, and CGV Bulgwang is located.
 Right across the street is Daejo Market.